splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 The following task describes how to create a global data link for a service that links to an Infrastructure Monitoring dashboard.
 You can set up a global data link for any service, or a specific service.

 #.
-In the Observability Cloud main menu, select :guilabel:`Settings` > :guilabel:`Global Data Links`.
+In the Splunk Observability Cloud main menu, select :guilabel:`Settings` then :guilabel:`Global Data Links`.
 #.
 Select :strong:`New Link`.
 #.
 Enter a :strong:`Link Label`.
 This is what you select when you want to use the global data link to drill down into a specific service.
 For example, you might enter :strong:`Trace Ingest Dashboard`.
 #.
 For :strong:`Show On`, select :strong:`Any Value of` and enter :strong:`sf_service` to associate the global data link with every service.
 If you want to create the global data link for a specific service, select :strong:`Property:Value Pair` instead and enter :strong:`sf_service:<yourServiceName>` for the service you want to create the global data link for.
 #.
-If you want the global data link to display based on the :strong:`Show On` value and one or more additional conditions, select :strong:`Add Conditions`.
+If you want the global data link to display based on the :strong:`Show On` value and 1 or more additional conditions, select :strong:`Add Conditions`.
 To define a condition based on a property name, select :strong:`Any Value of` and enter a property name.
 To define a condition based on a property name and a specific value, select :strong:`Property:Value Pair` and enter a property name and value pair.
 If you define multiple conditions, all conditions must be met for the link to display.
 #.
 Select :strong:`Choose Dashboard` and select the dashboard you want to associate with the global data link.
 #.
 Select :strong:`Save`.
 When you view a service that matches the :strong:`Show On` value, you can carry the entire context of the service to the dashboard.